abdxl-cloud/suiVote/README.md

 # SuiVote

-A decentralized voting platform built on the **Sui blockchain**, combining **Move smart contracts** and **SUI Walrus** for efficient off-chain storage.
+A decentralized voting platform built on the **Sui blockchain**, combining **Move smart contracts** and **SUI Walrus** for efficient off-chain storage(testing).
 SuiVote enables anyone—wallet or non-wallet users—to create polls, vote securely, and verify results in a trustless environment.

 ---